newbee-app/newbee/README.md

 ## Unorganized thoughts to organize later

 - On the backend, HttpExceptions should be thrown on the controller-level, not on the service-level.
-If done on the service-level, it's not flexible enough as various controllers might have to throw different exceptions.
+If done on the service-level, it's not flexible enough as various controllers might have to throw different exceptions for the same service-level output.
 - As DTOs are simple classes (basically interfaces), they should be put in the `util` library associated with their corresponding feature.
-- Code that does not import framework- or library-specific packages should be put in the `util` library associated with their corresponding feature.
+- Code that does not and will never need to import from other `data-access`, `ui`, or `feature` libraries should be put in the `util` library associated with their corresponding feature.
 - To avoid issues with barrel files and circular dependencies, put all entity files in the `api-shared-data-access` library.
+- If you look at `apps/api/project.json`, you will notice that the `build` target has an option `"tsPlugins": ["@nestjs/swagger/plugin"]`.
+This opts-in to the Swagger plugin whenever the `api` app is built, automatically annotating the compiled output to include OpenAPI decorators.
+This allows us to get an informed view of the API through the Swagger UI without having to manually annotate the code.
+- When constructing DTOs, try to make use of the mapped types utilities provided in the `@nestjs/swagger` package.